Fritz Ramseyer: Early life and education

-Friedrich “Fritz” Augustus Louis Ramseyer was born on 7 October 1840, in Neuchâtel in Francophone region of Switzerland.
-He came from a watchmaking artisan family.
+Friedrich "Fritz" Augustus Louis Ramseyer was born on 7 October 1840, in Neuchâtel in the Francophone region of Switzerland.
 Dating to 1646, Ramsyer's ancestry can be traced to the Emmental in the canton of Bern, known for its cheese-making industry.
 There is a village named Ramsei in Emmental, a valley in West Central Switzerland surrounded by limestone-rich ranges of the Jura Mountains.
 The Kwahu mountain range in Ghana is analogous in topography to the Jura Mountains.
-His father was Louis Adolph Ramseyer (1828 –1872) from Grandval, Moutier District in Bern.
-His mother was Marie Ramseyer, née Wuersten (1830 –1892), from Le Locle in Neuchâtel.
-Fritz Ramseyer's paternal grandparents were David Ludwig Ramseyer and Suzanne Marquerite Guerne, both of Bern.
-Rasmeyer had seven siblings, including Emma Aline Fiechter; Reynold Ramseyer; Hermann Ramseyer; Achilles Adolph Ramseyer; Elina Georgina Ramseyer and Lise Ramseyer.

 At the age of eighteen, he studied German at a college where he became interested in missionary work and was involved in a Christian Youth Group, before completing his mandatory military service.
 Taking after his father who was a building contractor, Ramseyer trained as a builder and a mason in his hometown.
-In 1861, when he was twenty-one years old, he proceeded to the Basel Mission Seminary in Basel, Switzerland to train as a mission technical staff.
+In 1861, when he was twenty-one years old, he proceeded to the Basel Mission Seminary in Basel, Switzerland, to train as a mission technical staff.
 In 1864, Fritz Ramseyer arrived on the Gold Coast for the first time to assist the mission in its structural work, completing the construction of the Basel Mission Seminary buildings at Akropong.
 The Basel Mission then appointed Ramseyer the principal of the boys’ middle school at Akropong, where he began to learn the Twi language.
 He was later ordained a Protestant minister during a furlough home in 1875.